William-Kruta/TitanicSurvivors/README.md

 Below is a sample of the input features used for the network.

+**Note**:
+Features such as "Age" and "Fare" are scaled between 0 and 1.
+Features such as "Sex" and "Embarked" are mapped to integers.

 ```
 Pclass = Passenger Class
 Sex = Gender of the passenger